-On Friday, I’m going to be leading a writing workshop for Can-Con in Ottawa.
+On Friday, October 13, I led a writing workshop for Can-Con in Ottawa.
 To make life easier for me at the workshop, and also to share a useful list for any writers out there, here are some books that I’ve found useful as references.

 (Since the workshop is in Ottawa, all book links are to Amazon Canada.
 This is simply for my own convenience; if you want to buy a copy of any of these, visit your favorite bookstore or web site.)